Is there a best age for bunion surgery?

 Two feet v one foot

-The reason ‘young’ is not so good is that reoccurrence is higher than 35 upwards.
-However, the joint has less cartilage damage at a younger age and if left this could deteriorate.
-The truth is that we can cope with general cartilage wear as long as the joint is not inflamed.
+‘Young’ is not so good because reoccurrence is higher than 35 upwards.
+However, the joint has less cartilage damage at a younger age, and if left, this could deteriorate.
+We can cope with general cartilage wear as long as the joint is not inflamed.

-The golden rule is can you function, does the joint hurt or swell.
-If you can do all the activities you want then stick with the deformity but protect the skin.
+The golden rule is can you function, does the joint hurt or swell?
+If you can do all the activities you want, stick with the deformity but protect the skin.

-After the age of 30-35, the deformity reoccurs slightly less than in earlier years following surgery.
-We reckon that there is a risk of 7-15% reoccurrence depending upon the source you read.
-I am always dubious about making fast decisions when treating the big toe for bunions (Hallux valgus) although sometimes it is inevitable.
-However, I prefer my patients to observe caution, so all the facts are laid out and understood.
+After age 30-35, the deformity reoccurs slightly less than in earlier years following surgery.
+We reckon there is a 7-15% reoccurrence risk depending upon the source you read.
+Though sometimes it is inevitable, I am always dubious about making fast decisions when treating the big toe for bunions (Hallux valgus).
+However, I prefer my patients to observe caution so all the facts are laid out and understood.
 Read Jo’s bunion journey story.

 Starting a family after 30 is common in this day, especially for those who have not settled down or have a significant career.
-I have always found teachers to be more challenging especially if they have been pressurised to return to school too early.
+I have always found teachers more challenging, especially if they have been pressured to return to school too early.
 My patients have always done better around this age and seem to return to full activity faster.
 One 29-30-year-old took 3 years for her joint to return to 60 degrees of movement after large surgery.
-Large just meant her deformity was over 45 degrees and after surgery, it took time to become mobile again.
+Large just meant her deformity was over 45 degrees, and after surgery, it took time to become mobile again.

-Ages – 40-59 do very well although healing is slightly slower and pain control is effective if you follow all the ground rules.
-Of course, by now the deformity might have increased and those secondary features such as hammertoes, corns and callus may have arisen.
-Having combined surgery with other problems does have to be considered and recovery is longer than when younger.
-Bunion surgery is probably carried out more between 40-and 65 than any other age.
+Ages – 40-59 do very well, although healing is slightly slower and pain control is effective if you follow all the ground rules.
+Of course, by now, the deformity might have increased, and those secondary features such as hammertoes, corns and a callus may have arisen.
+Combining surgery with other problems has to be considered, and recovery is longer than when younger.
+Bunion surgery is probably carried out more between 40 and 65 than any other age.
 If your GP says your bunion is not ripe yet, they mean it is not severe enough for surgery.
-In the UK this can often be a term to stop the NHS from being overloaded as waiting lists can be horrendous!
+In the UK, this can often be a term to stop the NHS from being overloaded, as waiting lists can be horrendous!

-Modern 60-year-olds are much more active today and so it is not possible to apply the same attitude to someone who is not going to grow old gracefully.
+Modern 60-year-olds are much more active today, so it is impossible to apply the same attitude to someone who is not going to grow old gracefully.
 Jane Clare is a podiatrist and had surgery and reported her case to ConsultingFootpain.
 You can read her words in Tales of Foot Surgery from Jane.

-My oldest patient was 94 and she was in good health but troubled by damaged skin.
-Once you cross into those upper years healing does drop even if the pain is better tolerated by many in this age group.
-Local anaesthetic is much better for older people especially if health is poor.
-Simple surgery is better and this leans on some well-established procedures.
+My oldest patient was 94 and in good health but troubled by damaged skin.
+Once you cross into those upper years, healing does drop even if the pain is better tolerated by many in this age group.
+Local anaesthetic is much better for older people, especially if their health is poor.
+Simple surgery is better, and this leans on some well-established procedures.
 Our aim is to ensure mobility is stored as fast as possible.

 One of our concerns later on in life is to ensure that patients have someone around to support their needs.
-You cannot go out and do shopping after foot surgery without creating risks.
+You cannot go shopping after foot surgery without creating risks.

 Ladies beware (and men too)

-Footwear and bunion surgery don’t always mix well if believe that this is the reason to have surgery in the first place.
-Younger patients under 30 may be less influenced by footwear but surgery is not an excuse to wear shoes that one upon a time exacerbated the problem in the first case.
-Now I am not saying bad shoes cause bunions, they don’t, but the problems of having a bunion are not helped by some of those tighter shoe designs.
+Footwear and bunion surgery don’t always mix well if you believe that this is the reason to have surgery in the first place.
+Younger patients under 30 may be less influenced by footwear, but surgery is not an excuse to wear shoes that once upon a time exacerbated the problem in the first case.
+Now I am not saying bad shoes cause bunions; they don’t, but some of those tighter shoe designs do not help the problems of having a bunion.

 Leaving surgery for later is better as a rule